JetBrains/intellij-platform-plugin-template/README.md

 - One annoying bug
 ```

-To configure how the Changelog plugin behaves, i.e., to create headers with the release date, see [Gradle Changelog Plugin][gh:gradle-changelog-plugin] README file.
+To configure how the Changelog plugin behaves, i.e., to create headers with the release date, see the [Gradle Changelog Plugin][gh:gradle-changelog-plugin] README file.

 ### Release flow